ismaelpamplona/it-notes/notes/rust/topics/24 Why Rust.md

 1. **Ownership and Borrowing**:

-   - **Concept**: Rust’s ownership system ensures that each value has a single owner at a time.
+   - Rust’s ownership system ensures that each value has a single owner at a time.
 Borrowing rules allow references to data without taking ownership, ensuring safe memory access.
-   - **Benefit**: Prevents data races and ensures memory safety without a garbage collector.
+   - Prevents data races and ensures memory safety without a garbage collector.

 2. **Zero-Cost Abstractions**:

-   - **Concept**: Rust’s abstractions are designed to have no runtime overhead.
+   - Rust’s abstractions are designed to have no runtime overhead.
 High-level constructs are as efficient as hand-written low-level code.
-   - **Benefit**: Achieves the performance of C/C++ while maintaining high-level expressiveness.
+   - Achieves the performance of C/C++ while maintaining high-level expressiveness.
-   - **Explanation**: High-level programming constructs like iterators and smart pointers do not incur additional runtime costs compared to manual low-level code.
+   - High-level programming constructs like iterators and smart pointers do not incur additional runtime costs compared to manual low-level code.
 Rust's compiler optimizes these abstractions away during compilation, ensuring efficient machine code.

 3. **Pattern Matching**:

-   - **Concept**: Rust offers powerful pattern matching capabilities through the `match` statement and other constructs.
+   - Rust offers powerful pattern matching capabilities through the `match` statement and other constructs.
-   - **Benefit**: Enhances code readability and safety by making it easier to handle complex control flows and data deconstruction.
+   - Enhances code readability and safety by making it easier to handle complex control flows and data deconstruction.

 4. **Concurrency**:

-   - **Concept**: Rust provides robust concurrency support, ensuring thread safety through its ownership and type systems.
+   - Rust provides robust concurrency support, ensuring thread safety through its ownership and type systems.
-   - **Benefit**: Allows safe parallel and concurrent programming, preventing data races and other concurrency issues.
+   - Allows safe parallel and concurrent programming, preventing data races and other concurrency issues.

 5. **Error Handling**:

-   - **Concept**: Rust uses the `Result` and `Option` types for error handling, encouraging explicit handling of errors.
+   - Rust uses the `Result` and `Option` types for error handling, encouraging explicit handling of errors.
-   - **Benefit**: Reduces runtime failures by ensuring errors are handled at compile time.
+   - Reduces runtime failures by ensuring errors are handled at compile time.

 6. **Crate Ecosystem**:

-   - **Concept**: Cargo, Rust’s package manager, simplifies dependency management and integrates seamlessly with the ecosystem of libraries (crates).
+   - Cargo, Rust’s package manager, simplifies dependency management and integrates seamlessly with the ecosystem of libraries (crates).
-   - **Benefit**: Enhances productivity and code reuse through a rich ecosystem of well-maintained libraries.
+   - Enhances productivity and code reuse through a rich ecosystem of well-maintained libraries.

 7. **Tooling and Documentation**:
-   - **Concept**: Rust offers excellent tooling support, including Cargo (build system and package manager), Rustfmt (code formatting), and Clippy (linting).
+   - Rust offers excellent tooling support, including Cargo (build system and package manager), Rustfmt (code formatting), and Clippy (linting).
-   - **Benefit**: Improves development workflow and ensures code quality and consistency.
+   - Improves development workflow and ensures code quality and consistency.

 ## Security Problems Rust Solves